-NATO chief fears Ukraine war could widen into wider conflict
+NATO chief fears Ukraine war could become a wider conflict

 The Kremlin has repeatedly accused NATO allies of effectively becoming a party to the conflict by providing Ukraine with weapons, training its troops and feeding military intelligence to attack Russian forces.

+He also said her comments further eroded Russia’s trust in the West, complicating any possible peace talks.

+“Eventually we will have to negotiate an agreement,” he said.
+“But after such statements there is an issue of trust.
+Trust is close to zero.
+I repeatedly have said that we are ready for an agreement, but it makes us think, think about whom we are dealing with.”

-Speaking Friday via video link to defense and security chiefs of several ex-Soviet nations, Russian President Vladimir Putin again accused the West of using Ukraine as a tool against his country.
+In separate comments via video link to defense and security chiefs of several ex-Soviet nations, Putin again accused the West of using Ukraine as a tool against his country.

 “For many years, the West shamelessly exploited and pumped out its resources, encouraged genocide and terror in the Donbas and effectively turned the country into a colony,” he said.
 “Now it’s cynically using the Ukrainian people as cannon fodder, as a ram against Russia by continuing to supply Ukraine with weapons and ammunition, sending mercenaries and pushing it to a suicidal track.”